dennis-y/QuickPrompt/README.md

 - [ ] common wrapper around openai, mistral, etc
 - [ ] UI for settings. just api key for now.
 - [ ] reduce file size from 500MB
-  - [ ] mistralai requires pyarrow which is 150+MB. replace with HTTP calls
+  - [x] mistralai requires pyarrow which is 150+MB. replace with HTTP calls.
+575 -> 236
   - [ ]